maclarel/Neon-Malfunction/README.md

 - **Neon Corruption Spreads:** The longer you play, the more unstable the world becomes—platforms may disappear!
 - **Eliminate All Opponents:** Clear all enemies to complete a wave.
 - **Boundary Collision Ends Game:** If the player touches the boundaries of the game window, the game will end.
-- **Game Over Screen:** When the game ends, a Game Over screen will be displayed showing the final score and an option to play again.
+- **Game Over Screen:** When the game ends, a Game Over screen will be displayed showing the final score and an option to play again or quit by pressing Q.

 ### **Player Controls and Collision Detection**
 - **Continuous Movement:** The player can move continuously by holding down the A/D keys.